 Colombia

-The project seeks to ensure that the Colombian social protection system protects the Venezuelan migrant population and Colombian returnees from Venezuela through:
+The project sought to ensure that the Colombian social protection system protects the Venezuelan migrant population and Colombian returnees from Venezuela through:

 1. improving the employability conditions of migrants, observing that the population is inserted in a route where they strengthen their labour skills, which promotes their insertion and securing of a formal job.